Lingerie: Etymology

-Origins
+History

+19th century origins

 The concept of lingerie as a visually appealing undergarment was developed during the late nineteenth century.
 Lady Duff-Gordon of Lucile was a pioneer in developing lingerie that freed women from more restrictive corsets.
+Before the invention of crinoline, women's underwear was often very large and bulky.

+Early 20th century

 Through the first half of the 20th century, women wore underwear for three primary reasons: to alter their outward shape (first with corsets and later with girdles or brassieres), for hygienic reasons and for modesty.
-Before the invention of crinoline, women's underwear was often very large and bulky.

 During the late 19th century, corsets became smaller, less bulky and more constricting and were gradually supplanted by the brassiere, first patented in the 20th century by Caresse Crosby.

 When the First World War broke out, women found themselves filling in men's work roles, creating a demand for more practical undergarments.
 Manufacturers began to use lighter and more breathable fabrics.
 In 1935, brassières were updated with padded cups to flatter small breasts and three years later underwire bras were introduced that gave a protruding bustline.
 There was also a return to a small waist achieved with girdles.
 The ideal woman of the 1940s was thin, but had curvaceous hips and breasts that were pointy and shapely.

+Mid to late 20th century

 In the 1960s, the female silhouette was liberated along with social mores; this era's new "ideal" consisted of adolescent breasts, slim hips, and extreme thinness.
 André Courrèges was the first to make a fashion statement out of the youth culture when his 1965 collection presented androgynous figures and the image of a modern woman comfortable with her own body.

 As the 20th century progressed, underwear became smaller and more form fitting.
-In the 1960s, lingerie manufacturers such as Frederick's of Hollywood begin to glamorise lingerie.
+In the 1960s, lingerie manufacturers such as Frederick's of Hollywood began to glamorise lingerie.
+The rise of Victoria's Secret in the 1980s further transformed lingerie from a purely functional item into a fashion category, with the company's fashion shows becoming major cultural events.

+21st century

 The lingerie industry expanded in the 21st century with designs that doubled as outerwear.
 The French refer to this as 'dessous-dessus,' meaning something akin to innerwear as outerwear.
+The 2010s and 2020s saw a growing emphasis on inclusivity and body positivity, with brands expanding size ranges and diversifying marketing imagery.
+Rihanna's Savage X Fenty brand, launched in 2018, was widely credited with accelerating this shift by featuring models of various body types, ethnicities, and gender identities in its fashion shows.